Kostyantyn Zhevago: Political activity

-He was elected to the Verkhovna Rada of Ukraine at the age of 24 on 12 May 1998 and until 14 May 2002 and was a People's Deputy of Ukraine from Ukraine's 149th electoral district, located in Poltava Oblast.
+He was elected to the Verkhovna Rada of Ukraine at the age of 24 on 12 May 1998 and until 14 May 2002, and was a People's Deputy of Ukraine from Ukraine's 149th electoral district, located in Poltava Oblast.
 Member of the Committee on Economic Policy, National Economy Management, Property and Investments.

-From 14 May 2002 to 25 May 2006 — People's Deputy of Ukraine of the 4th convocation from 150th electoral district of Poltava region.
+From 14 May 2002 to 25 May 2006 — People's Deputy of Ukraine of the 4th convocation from 150th electoral district of the Poltava region.
 Member of the Committee on Legal Policy, member of the Permanent Delegation of the Verkhovna Rada of Ukraine to the Parliamentary Assembly of the Council of Europe.
-Was a member of the "European Choice" group, the "Regions of Ukraine" faction and "Reforms and Order".
+Additionally, he served as a member of the "European Choice" group, the "Regions of Ukraine" faction and, "Reforms and Order".

 From 25 May 2006 to 23 November 2007 — People's Deputy of Ukraine of the 5th convocation from the "Tymoshenko Bloc", No. 62 on the list.
-Member of the Committee on Legal Policy.
+Moreover, he served as a member of the Committee on Legal Policy.

 From 23 November 2007 — People's Deputy of Ukraine of the 6th convocation from the "Yulia Tymoshenko Bloc", No. 62 on the list.
 Member of the Committee on Legal Policy, member of the Special Control Commission on Privatization.
 Head of the deputy group on inter-parliamentary relations with Japan.

-In the 2012 parliamentary elections, he ran for People's Deputy as a self-nominated candidate in 150th single-mandate majoritarian constituency in Poltava region (centered in the city of Horishni Plavni) and won, gaining 61.20% of the vote.
-Member of the Verkhovna Rada of Ukraine Committee on Legal Policy, independent member of parliament.
+In the 2012 parliamentary elections, he ran for People's Deputy as a self-nominated candidate in the 150th single-mandate majoritarian constituency in Poltava region (centered in the city of Horishni Plavni) and won, gaining 61.20% of the vote.
+Eventually, he served as a member of the Verkhovna Rada of Ukraine Committee on Legal Policy, independent member of parliament.

 In the 2014 parliamentary elections in Ukraine, he ran again as an independent candidate in the 150th electoral district, where he won, receiving 43.81% of the vote.
 Member of the Committee on the Rule of Law and Justice, independent.

 Candidate for People's Deputy in the 2019 parliamentary elections (again as an independent candidate in the 150th electoral district).
-He lost to the candidate from the ruling party "Servant of the People".
+He lost to the candidate from the ruling party, "Servant of the People".